Clinical Trials Logo

 Study type: Interventional

-This study evaluates the effectiveness of fexinidazole administered to patients with g-HAT at all stages of the disease.
+This study evaluates the effectiveness of fexinidazole administered to patients with human African trypanosomiasis due to T. b. gambiense (g-HAT) at all stages of the disease.
 The aim of the present study is to provide additional information on the effectiveness and safety of fexinidazole and to assess its use under conditions as close as possible to those in real life, both in patients treated on an out-patient basis and in the hospital setting, depending on clinical status.
 Participants will receive fexinidazole oral treatment for 10 days.
 Regular blood draws and lumbar punctures will be performed over 18 months to confirm the cure of the disease.
 Other assessments will include the recording of adverse events, signs and symptoms of the disease, laboratory tests, vital signs, electrocardiograms.
-Participants receiving treatment at home will also complete questionnaires to check that instructions for fexinidazole administration are clear enough and followed correctly.
+Treatment compliance, feasibility, and packaging acceptability will be thoroughly assessed in the participants receiving treatment at home.
+Those participants will complete questionnaires to check that instructions for fexinidazole administration are clear enough and followed correctly.

 NCT ID: NCT02571062 Completed - Clinical trials for Trypanosomiasis, African